shawalkhalid667/SmartContractAnalysis/Solidity Analyzer/Remix/basicAttentionTokenReadMe.md

 This README summarizes key points from the RemixIDE solidity analyzer's output, providing insights into potential optimizations and improvements for the ERC-20 token smart contract.

-This is a basic implementation of an ERC-20 token smart contract in Solidity.
-The ERC-20 standard defines a set of rules and functions that a token contract must implement in order to be compatible with the Ethereum ecosystem.

 ## Gas Costs

 - Some functions in the contract have an infinite gas requirement, which could prevent them from being executed if the gas requirement exceeds the block gas limit.
 Avoid loops or actions that modify large areas of storage to mitigate this issue.